 4. Will the sediment in my Chicago plumbing pipes return?

 The sediment that occurs due to the interaction of the water at the pipe material will not return after your pipes have been lined.
-However, other types of sediment may occur.
+However, other types of sediment may occur can find on this page.
 For example, if your hot water heater has not been flushed recently, sediment from inside the water heater may flow through your pipes, and you may notice scale buildup on the outsides of your faucets and water fixtures.
 Also, if your municipal plumbing pipes are replaced or repaired, there may be a sudden burst of sediment through your plumbing pipes as the sediment stirred up by the plumbing work makes its way through the system.

 5. How does pipe lining prevent sediment from returning?